Cortina d'Ampezzo: Economy

-Beginning in the 19th century, Ampezzo became a notable regional centre for crafts.
+In the 19th century, Ampezzo became a notable regional centre for crafts.
 The growing importance of this sector led the Austrian Ministry of Commerce to authorize the opening of a State Industrial School in 1874, which later became the Art Institute.
 It became a reputable institution in teaching wood and metalwork, admitting boys from the age of 13 for up to four years of study.

 The local handmade products were appreciated by early British and German vacationers as tourism emerged in the late 19th century.
 Some of the local items were said to have mythical qualities; the Austrian journalist and anthropologist Karl Felix Wolff, for example, stated in 1935 that according to legend a local man "once made a sword that was so flexible that you could bend it over, tie it up, and then allow it to straighten out again".
 Among the specializations of the town were crafting wood for furniture; the production of tiled stoves; and iron, copper, and glass items.